David Rosenmann-Taub

-David Rosenmann-Taub (born May 3, 1927 in Santiago) is a Chilean poet, musician, and artist.
+David Rosenmann-Taub (3 May 1927 – 11 July 2023) was a Chilean poet, musician and artist.
 His precocious talent in both literature and music was recognized and encouraged by his father, a polyglot, and his mother, a virtuoso pianist.
 She began teaching him the instrument when he was two; by nine, he himself was giving piano lessons.
-He later studied composition, counterpoint, and fugue with the celebrated composer Pedro Humberto Allende.
+He later studied composition, counterpoint and fugue with the celebrated composer Pedro Humberto Allende.
 He began writing poetry at a very early age; his first published work, a long poem titled El Adolescente (“The Adolescent”), was written at age fourteen and appeared four years later in a literary magazine.